gordonwatts/dataframe_expressions/README.md

 - Should there be a `Column` and `Dataset`?

-- Should we allow for "&" and "|" as logical operators, redefining what they mean in python?
+- Should we allow for "&" and "|" as logical operators, redefining what they mean in python? numpy defines several logical operators which should translate, but those aren't implemented yet.

 - I currently have a parent as "p" in the expression, but then we have a dataframe ast and column ast - which makes it not needed.
 Why not just convert to using the same thing to refer to a df in an ast?